Learn more about Salmon Creek, Lemon Creek, & Sunny Point

 Right before turning from the underpass to drive into Sunny Point’s residential neighborhood, there is a pull off with access to the Mendenhall Wetlands State Game Refuge.
 Although there are no maintained trails, at low tide you can walk across the wetlands and explore the tidal flats.
 Creeks from Thunder Mountain flow into Gastineau Channel in this area and are home to salmon and Dolly Varden.

-Properties in Salmon Creek, Lemon Creek, & Sunny Point
+Check out the hottest new listings Salmon Creek, Lemon Creek, & Sunny Point has to offer!